Resident Evil 3 (2020 video game)

 Resident Evil 3 is a 2020 survival horror game developed and published by Capcom.
 It is a remake of the 1999 game Resident Evil 3: Nemesis.
-Players control former elite agent Jill Valentine and mercenary Carlos Oliveira as they attempt to find a vaccine and escape from a city during a viral outbreak.
-The game is played from a third-person perspective and requires the player to solve puzzles and defeat monsters while being pursued by a creature called Nemesis.
-It was released for PlayStation 4, Windows, and Xbox One in April 2020 and for Amazon Luna, PlayStation 5, and Xbox Series X/S in June 2022, with a Nintendo Switch cloud version also released in November 2022.
+Players control former 'S.T.A.R.S' police officer Jill Valentine and mercenary Carlos Oliveira as they attempt to find a vaccine and escape from a city during a zombie outbreak.
+The game is played from a third-person perspective and requires the player to defeat monsters and solve puzzles while being pursued by an engineered mutant called the Nemesis.
+It was released for PlayStation 4, Windows, and Xbox One in April 2020 and for Amazon Luna, PlayStation 5, and Xbox Series X/S in June 2022, with a Nintendo Switch cloud version released in November 2022.
+The Apple version (iOS, iPadOS, macOS) was released in March 2025.

-Most of Resident Evil 3 was developed concurrently with the 2019 remake of Resident Evil 2 and both games run on Capcom's RE Engine.
-Although it features the same premise as the original, many parts were rearranged in favor of a more focused story.
-To honor the more action-oriented approach of the original, developers revamped the movement speed and animations from the Resident Evil 2 remake and added the ability to dodge attacks.
+Most of Resident Evil 3 was developed concurrently with the 2019 remake of Resident Evil 2; both games run on Capcom's RE Engine.
+Although it features the same premise as the original, many parts were rearranged or removed in favor of a more focused story.
+To reflect the more action-oriented approach of the original, developers revamped the movement speed and animations from the Resident Evil 2 remake and added the ability to dodge attacks.
 Because some features from the original game were excluded, a separate online multiplayer game, Resident Evil: Resistance, was bundled with Resident Evil 3.

-The game received generally favorable reviews from critics, who praised its compelling narrative, tense atmosphere, and graphics.
-Criticism was targeted at its short length and missing features from the original.
-The greater emphasis on action and scripted sequences also disappointed some critics.
-The game had sold 6.40 million copies by January 2023.
-A remake of Resident Evil 4 is scheduled for 2023.
+The game received generally favorable reviews from critics, who praised its compelling narrative, tense atmosphere and graphics.
+Criticism was targeted at its short length and substantial amount of missing content from the original.
+The greater emphasis on action and scripted sequences disappointed some critics.
+The game had sold 10.2 million copies by September 2025.